jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 }
 ```

-To get around this, the creators of SwiftUI created the property wrapper @State.
+To track state locally in SwiftUI views we use the `@State` property wrapper.

-> @State - for tracking local view state of value types

 ```swift
 struct PlayerView: View {